Skip to main content

 Seiichi Kono

-Conditional proponent — Essential for maintaining allied technological superiority
+Conditional Advocate — Essential for maintaining technological superiority of allied nations

 Dr. Sarah Mitchell

-Opponent — Autonomous weapons pose a structural threat to human dignity
+Opponent — Autonomous weapons are a structural threat to human dignity

 Zhang Weiming